inSileco/graphicsutils/README.md

 ==========

 1. Add more examples
-2. Create a sustainable system to include different shapes (I am thinking about it ).
+2. Create a sustainable system to include different shapes (I am curenlty thinking about it).
 3.  grapdientPolygon must be completed to include images before exporting it.
 4. Add interactive mode in 'showPalette Function'
 5. Vectfield2d needs to be reviewed.